typemiguel/WalnutiQ/README.md

 3. In Eclipse, add these libraries(.jar file) by right-clicking your project in the package explorer => Build Path => Add External Archives...

-4. Pull code and go to the folder WalnutiQ/train/model/MARK_II/HowToUseMARK_II.java to view an example of how to use all of the code.
+4. Clone code and go to the folder WalnutiQ/train/model/MARK_II/HowToUseMARK_II.java to view an example of how to use all of the code.

   <h5>What each file or folder in this repository is for:</h5>